-The day Holger decided to attend the department meetings!
+The day Holger decided to join the department meetings!

 Holger decided to participate in the department meeting!
 How odd!
-Like lots of other people, Holger has attended countless meetings - not least department meetings - and found them to be boring, long-winded, often pointless, unorganised, without an agenda and altogether an enormous waste of everybody's time, particularly when there's important stuff to be getting on with for actual customers!
+Like most other people, Holger has attended countless meetings - not least department meetings - and found them to be boring, longwinded, often pointless, unorganised, without an agenda and altogether an enormous waste of everybody's time, particularly when there's important stuff to be getting on with for actual customers!
 Maybe your experience is fairly similar?

-So why did Holger then decide to participate in the department meetings?
-He turned up because he could get help to solve the urgent challenges he's having with his project at the moment!
+So why did Holger then decide to participate in the department meeting?
+He turned up because he could get help to solve the urgent challenges he's having with his project at the moment, build relations and get some competence development.

 The meetings were no longer about getting through the same old uninspiring agenda, making desperate attempts to deal with all the items and listening to the boss droning on about how everybody must hand in their time sheets on time!

-Now, the meetings were about finding solutions to specific problems and honing the participants' skills, while focusing on the overall development of the department as one well-oiled unit.
+Now, the meetings were about finding solutions to specific problems and honing the participants' competencies, while focusing on the overall development of the department as one well-oiled unit.
 Project managers were no longer "lone wolves"; they were now members of a community which could help each other with here-and-now issues and professional development.
-The meeting was the only time that the entire department got together.
-Day to day, the project managers worked in their own corners and silos of the organisation.
+The meeting was the only time during the week that the entire department got together.
+Otherwise, the project managers worked in their own corners of the organisation.

 In this article, I describe how to establish and develop a project department based on my previous roles as Department Manager and Head of Projects and Methods with a major Danish IT company.
 I was tasked with establishing/revitalising a project department and a project concept to handle the company's expansion and growing pains.
-This meant more projects, more project managers, more complexity and more strategic focus on skills and project deliveries.
+This meant more projects, more project managers, more complexity and more strategic focus on competencies and project deliveries.

 It started with Deming's quality cycle: Plan-Do-Check-Act.
 I'd had success using that on several projects when I was the project manager.
 On my projects, this model was used as a tool to handle uncertainty, build confidence and foster the belief among the participants that the project could deliver the agreed results.

 It could achieve all that while maintaining focus on generating results, collaborating and potentially improving on both.
-The idea was therefore: if this model can be used at project meetings, it can also be used at the department managers' department meetings and serve as an example for the project managers on their own projects.
+The idea was therefore: if this model can be used at project meetings, it can also be used at the project managers' department meetings and serve as an example for the project managers on their own projects.

-It's about changing habits and attitudes, retrospectively the power of habit.
-It's about changing what we usually do, for what we must or should do, but never get done! (ref.
+It's about changing habits and attitudes, retrospectively the power of habits!
+It's changing what we usually do for what we perhaps should do, but never get round to (ref.
 Charles Duhigg: The Power of Habit).
 What we usually do at department meetings which makes them a waste of time needs to change!

 We need to design a behaviour that makes it attractive to attend department meetings!
-Using the new term 'behavioural design', we need to change our "system 1" behaviour and start practising "system 2", involving new constructive behaviour at meetings and on projects.
-The change must take a very concrete form, so everyone knows what it means and how it's achieved in practice - "no bullshit bingo"! (ref.
-Morten Münster: I'm Afraid Jytte From Marketing Has Left for the Day: How to Use Behavioural Design to Create Change in the Real World) and Daniel Kahneman: Thinking, Fast and Slow).
+Using the new term 'behavioural design', we need to change our usual behaviour "system 1" and start practising new constructive behaviour "system 2" at meetings and on projects.
+The change must take a very concrete form, so everyone knows what it means and how it's achieved in practice - "no bullshit bingo"!
+(For terms: system 1 and system 2 - please ref.
+Morten Münster book: I'm Afraid Debbie from Marketing Has Left for the Day: How to Use Behavioural Design to Create Change in the Real World and Daniel Kahneman book: Thinking, Fast and Slow).